 Discussions are in the early phases.
 However, there are reports that Sky will invest in the project, or may even spin out Virgin Media O2’s network as a joint venture.
 Virgin Media O2 are also reportedly in talks to offer wholesale access to its network to Sky, Vodafone and TalkTalk, who are all currently using BT’s network.

-Needless to say, the recent news has come as a major blow to BT and their stock price has taken a major hit, dropping by 8%.
+Needless to say, the recent news has come as a major blow to BT (the giants behind the ISDN line cease) and their stock price has taken a major hit, dropping by 8%.
 These latest moves by Virgin Media O2 have cemented them as a serious challenger to BT’s network dominance.

 Perhaps this was at the core of the CMA’s decision to allow the merger in the first place.
 We already have an existing monolith network provider in BT and this merger, far from being anti-competitive, was exactly what we needed to offer some serious competition to BT.